-In situations where a student's presence at NewSchool constitutes a substantial and sustained threat to the health, safety, and well-being of the university community, BIT can elect to remove the student from the university campus and/or university housing, until such time as the university can be assured that the problem is no longer a significant issue.
-BIT may require a psychiatric, psychological, or physical evaluation by an appropriate physician and/ or mental health professional for the purpose of evaluating the student's stability.
+In situations where a student's presence at NewSchool constitutes a substantial and sustained threat to the health, safety, and wellbeing of the university community, NewSchool can elect to remove the student from the university campus until such time as the university can be assured that the problem is no longer a significant issue.
+NewSchool may require a psychiatric, psychological, or physical evaluation by an appropriate physician and/ or mental health professional for the purpose of evaluating the student's stability.
 The student will be responsible for any evaluation fees.

 Prior to removal being finalized, the student will be notified that a removal is being considered and the basis for the proposed administrative removal.
-The student will be given an opportunity to provide medical and other relevant information regarding the proposed removal to the Director of Student Affairs for BIT review.
+The student will be given an opportunity to provide medical and other relevant information regarding the proposed removal to the Director of Student Affairs for review.
 An administrative removal will be recorded on the student's permanent academic record.
 Refunds for tuition and room and board charges will be made as outlined in the withdrawal schedule in the university catalog.